Whether it be for transactions or disputes, make your debut at this New York giant who also steals the spotlight for having down-to-earth folk.

 Corporate includes mergers and acquisitions, private equity, funds/investment management, insurance, banking, leveraged finance, business restructuring and workouts, asset management, capital markets, corporate governance, structured and project finance, aviation finance, healthcare and life sciences, intellectual property, technology, media & telecommunications, real estate, energy and environmental law.
 Litigation includes white collar and regulatory defense, international dispute resolution, intellectual property, general commercial litigation, data strategy and security, insurance, securities, antitrust, employment, bankruptcy and products liability.
 Tax includes domestic and global tax counsel and employee benefits.

-Law Schools attending for OCIs in 2022:
+Law Schools attending for OCIs in 2025:

 Recruitment outside OCIs:

 We conduct resume collections at many schools where we cannot offer on-campus interviews.
+Interested students can also apply directly through our application portal found in the Careers section of our website.

-Debevoise searches for dynamic, analytically strong and professionally curious individuals with an interest in and enthusiasm for challenging deals and legal matters.
+Debevoise searches for dynamic, analytically strong and Intellectually curious individuals with an interest in and enthusiasm for challenging deals and legal matters.
 In addition, the firm is interested in individuals from an array of different backgrounds, in line with our focus on building a diverse community of lawyers.

 Recruitment website: debevoise.com/careers